 Cooperation across sectors

-As stated in the 2012 Law on Education, administration of the education system is based on the principles of legitimacy, democracy, autonomy of educational institutions and transparency of the education system (art.
+As stated in the 2012 Law on Education, administration of the education system is based on the principles of legitimacy, democracy, autonomy of educational institutions and transparency of the education system (Art.
 89).

-In 2015, a working group was set up at the Ministry of Labor and Social Protection to develop a state concept for early assistance to children at risk, children with disabilities, children with genetic diseases and their families.
+In 2015, a working group was set up at the Ministry of Labour and Social Protection to develop a state concept for early assistance to children at risk, children with disabilities, children with genetic diseases and their families.

 Cooperation across government levels

 Public education is administered by the federal public authorities and by public authorities of the entities of the Russian Federation, while education at the municipal and district levels is carried out by the relevant local authorities.
-At the federal level, federal executive bodies are responsible for developing and implementing national policies and for regulating education provision at different education levels, respectively.
+At the federal level, federal executive bodies are responsible for developing and implementing national policies and for regulating education provision at different education levels.
 A separate federal executive body is responsible for monitoring.
 Federal and local authorities are coordinated in the exercise of their mandates.

-The 1309/2015 Order of the Ministry of Education and Science of the Russian Federation approves the procedures for ensuring accessibility of education facilities and services for persons with disabilities, including non-residential buildings, premises, buildings and facilities and education services.
-Since 2016, 26 federal, 85 regional and over 2 thousand municipal roadmaps for the gradual development of barrier free environment have been implemented to increase accessibility of public infrastructure, in line with the measures of the State Programme of the Russian Federation “Accessible Environment” 2011–2020, approved by the 363/2019 Decree.
+Order 1309/2015 of the Ministry of Education and Science of the Russian Federation approves the procedures for ensuring accessibility of education facilities and services for persons with disabilities, including non-residential buildings, premises, buildings and facilities and education services.
+Since 2016, 26 federal, 85 regional and over 2,000 municipal roadmaps for the gradual development of barrier-free environments have been implemented to increase accessibility of public infrastructure, in line with the measures of the Accessible Environment state programme for 2011–20, approved by Decree 363/2019.

 Curriculum and learning materials

 Funds are allocated from the federal and regional budgets to ensure continuous professional development of teachers working with children with disabilities.
 In the 2018/19 academic year, 118,334 special education personnel participated in training on the provision of psychological and pedagogical support for students with disabilities.
-Special education personnel include special education teachers, speech therapists, education psychologists, and social care workers.
+Special education personnel include special education teachers, speech therapists, education psychologists and social care workers.

-In 2017, the Federal State Autonomous Institution of Further Vocational Education “Academy of Advanced Training and Professional Retraining of Educational Workers” developed the continuous education programme to improve the competences of education personnel teaching Russian as a non-native language, including at pre-school education level.
-Recommendations on teaching Russian to learners whose mother tongue is different than the medium of instruction has been developed at the federal level and provided to municipal entities.
-Advanced training on teaching Russian as non-native language has been also organized at the local level.
-For example, the Republic of Alania rolled out the education vocational programme on the teaching of Russian as a national language.
+In 2017, the Academy of Advanced Training and Professional Retraining of Educational Workers, a federal state autonomous institution of vocational education, developed a continuous education programme to improve the competencies of education personnel teaching Russian as a non-native language, including at preschool level.
+Recommendations on teaching Russian to learners whose mother tongue is different than the medium of instruction have been developed at the federal level and provided to municipal entities.
+Advanced training on teaching Russian as a non-native language has also been organized at the local level.
+For example, the Republic of Alania rolled out an education vocational programme on the teaching of Russian as a national language.

 Attention is also paid to training of nomadic teachers who follow indigenous groups and provide continuous education to nomadic children.